 - Students read articles from the National Oceanic and Atmospheric Administration (NOAA), and develop short summaries of unusual weather patterns that have occurred in recent years.
 They use an interactive illustration and view graphs and data showing indications of climate change.
 They also examine and discuss maps of changing global temperature and precipitation patterns.

-Tools needed: Internet browser, Adobe Reader, Flash Player, Quicktime Player, PowerPoint (optional).
+Tools and Technology needed: Internet browser, Adobe Reader, Flash Player, Quicktime Player, PowerPoint (optional).

 - 6. Trees and Paleoclimate